-Some even pointed out that it was more difficult to return the funds than to steal them in the first place, and claimed they did not pay back their "borrowings" out of fear of detection.
-A few in the study actually kept track of their thefts, but most did so only at first.
+Some even pointed out that it was more difficult to return the funds than to steal them in the first place and claimed that they did not pay back their "borrowings" out of fear of detection.
+A few in the study actually kept track of their thefts, but most did so only at the outset.
 Later, as the embezzlements escalate, it is assumed that offenders would rather not know the extent of their "borrowings."
-All of the long-term violators in the study expressed a feeling that they would like to eventually "clean the slate" and repay their debt.
+All the long-term violators in the study expressed a feeling that they would like to eventually make amends and repay their debt.